nucternal18/nucternal18/README.md

 I'm a Full-Stack developer who enjoys developing real world application from web to mobile to backend systems.
 All the current projects I am currently working on or have worked on are built from the ground up using technologies in the below tech stack.

 *   🌍  I'm based in London, United Kingdom
-*   🖥️  See my portfolio at [My Portfolio](http://aolausoro.tech)
+*   🖥️  See my portfolio at [My Portfolio](http://portfolio.aolausoro.tech)
 *   ✉️  You can contact me at [adewoyin@aolausoro.tech](mailto:adewoyin@aolausoro.tech)
-*   🚀  I'm currently working on [SteppingStones mobile app for @MoreMediaTech](http://steppingstonesapp.com)
+*   🚀  I'm currently working on [Business Champ for @BuildWithEquilibrium](https://www.buildwithequilibrium.com/)
-*   🧠  I'm learning Advanced TypeScript
+*   🧠  I'm learning how to create LLM and build AI agents
 *   🤝  I'm open to collaborating on Projects

 ### Tech Stack/ Skills Learnt